IBM/aspera-cli/README.md

 `[filter_expr]` is either:

-- Optional (default) : all files and folder are selected
+- Optional (default) : All files and folder are selected
-- Type `String` : the expression is similar to shell globing, refer to **Ruby** function: [`File.fnmatch`](https://ruby-doc.org/3.2.2/File.html#method-c-fnmatch)
+- Type `String` : The expression is similar to shell globing, refer to **Ruby** function: [`File.fnmatch`](https://ruby-doc.org/3.2.2/File.html#method-c-fnmatch)
-- Type `Proc` : the expression is a Ruby lambda that takes one argument: a `Hash` that contains the current folder entry to test.
+- Type `Proc` : The expression is a Ruby lambda that takes one argument: a `Hash` that contains the current folder entry to test.
 Refer to the following examples.

 Examples of expressions: